Navigation

 Diagnosis of shin splints

-• the pain is so severe you have to stop exercising straightaway
+• the shin pain is so severe you have to stop exercising straightaway

-• the pain isn’t getting better or is getting worse
+• the shin pain isn’t getting better or is getting worse

-• the pain continues even though you’ve stopped exercising and you’re resting your leg
+• the shin pain continues even if you stop exercising and rest your leg

 • your muscle feels very tight and hard, which could be a sign of compartment syndrome